A heart attack is a medical emergency. Call 911 or the local emergency number if you think you or someone else is having a heart attack.

 - Loosen any tight clothing.

-- Ask if the person takes any chest pain medication, such as nitroglycerin, for a known heart condition, and help them take it.
+- Ask if the person takes any chest pain medicine, such as nitroglycerin for a known heart condition, and help them take it.

 - If the pain does not go away promptly with rest or within 3 minutes of taking nitroglycerin, call for emergency medical help.

-- If the person is unconscious and unresponsive, call 911 (or your local emergency number), then begin CPR.
+- If the person is unconscious and unresponsive, and not breathing or does not have a pulse, call 911 or the local emergency number, then begin CPR.

-- If an infant or child is unconscious and unresponsive, perform 1 minute of CPR, then call 911.
+- If an infant or child is unconscious and unresponsive, and not breathing or does not have a pulse, perform 1 minute of CPR, then call 911 or the local emergency number.

-- Do NOT give the person anything by mouth unless a heart medication (such as nitroglycerin) has been prescribed.
+- DO NOT give the person anything by mouth unless a heart medicine (such as nitroglycerin) has been prescribed.

 When to Contact a Medical Professional

-Call 911 or your local emergency number immediately if the person:
+Call 911 or the local emergency number immediately if the person:

 - Does not respond to you